UW-ESS-DS/MLGeo2022_hema89/README.md

 # MLGeo2022_hema89
+##### This work is MIT Licensed.
+It's open source and you have permission to commercial use, modifications, distribution, and private use.
+As long as my work is credited appropriately, I'm happy to share it with others.

 ## Project interests

 I'm interested in land classification models particularly forest plantation detection.
 I'm also interested in identifying the type of tree species growing in a particular plantation.
 With that research interest, my favorite earth science topics include using machine learning to perform